dfarrell07/wcbench/README.md

 ```

 You'll need a utility like screen or tmux, so you can start long-running tests,
 log out of the system and leave them running.
-My Linux configurations are very
-scripted, so here's how I install tmux and its configuration file.
-You're
-welcome to copy this.

-From my local system:
+To install tmux you can run the following on the
+VM.

 ```
-[~]$ rsync ~/.dotfiles/linux_setup.sh wcbench:/home/fedora
+[~]$ dnf install -y tmux
 ```

-That `linux_setup.sh` script can be found [here][14].

-Back on the remote VM:
+Alternatively you can choose to install screen by using,
 ```
-[fedora@dfarrell-wcbench ~]$ sudo yum update -y; ./linux_setup.sh -t
+[~]$ dnf install -y screen
 ```

-Go get some coffee, this will take a while.

 Once your VM is updated and tmux is installed, drop into a tmux session.